 Every five years most fishermen give their boats a more thorough check-up.
 The old paint is completely stripped off to allow the fisherman a closer inspection of his craft, and often he will find that the odd plank here and there needs replacing and the joints between the planks need opening and resealing.
 Every single joint – and they run into hundreds throughout the boat – is patiently checked and those in need of attention filled.

-For the smaller ones, putty is used bitt for the major joints the gaps are stuffed with a thick gauze-like material called xoqqa and then liquid tar is used.
-This is left to dry and becomes solid after a few days, after which putty is applied and sanded and eventually the luzzu is repainted and restored to its original colourful splendor.
+For the smaller ones, putty is used but for the major joints, the gaps are stuffed with a thick gauze-like material called xoqqa and then liquid tar is used.
+This is left to dry and becomes solid after a few days, after which putty is applied and sanded and eventually the luzzu is repainted and restored to its original colourful splendour.

 There was a time when the colour of the moustaches or mustacci on a luzzu indicated the fishing village where it was based.
 It is on the mustacci that the eye of Horus or oculi, sculpted in low relief or simply painted on, can be found.
 Floral motifs are also painted on by way of decoration and a name is always included with the decorations.

 But these hardy men also hang olive branches which are blessed on Palm Sunday.
 For the evil eye lurking around every inlet is the same that drowns.
 The Phoenician oculus, the Christian olive branch.
 Every little helps.
 Like all seafarers all around the world, the Maltese fisherman is a very superstitious creature and the eye of Osiris is believed to be a protection from the evil eye, which many Maltese of the older generation but especially fishermen, still believe in.